StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 ### Populate the monitor node

 A monitor node of type `Monitor` needs to be added to the import file.
 This type of node is supported in API version 1.0.39 and above.
 The required fields are the `name`, `identifier` and `description`.
-The `identifier` should be a value that uniquely identifies this specific monitor definition. `intervalSeconds`, `function` and [`arguments`](/develop/developer-guides/monitors/monitor-stj-file-format.md#arguments) determine what validation rule and how often it is run.
-An optional parameter of `remediationHint` can be specified - it is a Markdown-encoded instruction of what to do if this monitor produces an unhealthy health state.
-It is displayed on the interface together with the monitor result panel.
+The `identifier` should be a value that uniquely identifies this specific monitor definition. `intervalSeconds`, `function` and [`arguments`](/develop/developer-guides/monitors/monitor-stj-file-format.md#arguments) determine what validation rule and how often it's run.
+An optional parameter of `remediationHint` can be specified - it's a Markdown-encoded instruction of what to do if this monitor produces an unhealthy health state.
+It's displayed on the interface together with the monitor result panel.

 Configuring the monitor function is best done by utilizing the [`get` helper function](/develop/reference/stj/stj_reference.md#get) paired with the `identifier` of the function itself.
 In this example the function is named `Metric above threshold` and its identifier is `urn:system:default:monitor-function:metric-above-threshold`.